Mlaiel/iacherie/docs/infrastructure/GRAFANA_SETUP_COMPLETE.md

 # Grafana Dashboards & Visualization Setup - COMPLETE

 ## Overview
-This implementation provides a complete dashboards and visualization solution for the Ainflue platform, fulfilling all requirements specified in the problem statement.
+This implementation provides a complete dashboards and visualization solution for the IA Chérie platform, fulfilling all requirements specified in the problem statement.

 ## ✅ Completed Requirements